stelzo/tree-sitter-ratslang/README.md

 # tree-sitter-ratslang

-Tree-sitter grammar for the Ratslang Query Language.
+Tree-sitter grammar for the Ratslang config language.
+See the [Ratslang repository](https://github.com/stelzo/ratslang) for more information about the language.

 ## Editor Integration